Maths week Scotland

 Explore free primary school lesson plans, activites, worksheets and teaching resources to help you teach maths and financial literacy.

 Research shows that the connection between mathematics and financial literacy is important.
-By combining maths and finance in your classroom, you are preparing the next generation for a future of financial literacy and mathematical prowess.
+By combining maths and finance in your classroom, you are preparing the next generation with maths lessons they can apply in the real world.

-LifeSavers puts age-appropriate learning materials into the hands of teachers and children in primary schools
+LifeSavers, our financial education programme, puts age-appropriate learning materials into the hands of teachers and children in primary schools.

-Our resources have been developed to help children develop relevant maths based skills through CPD training, engaging worksheets and invaluable teaching materials.
-All of our resources are curriculum linked, covering subjects including Maths, PSHE, and even drama.
+Our resources have been developed to help children develop relevant maths based skills through CPD training for teachers, engaging worksheets and invaluable teaching materials.
+All of our resources are curriculum linked, covering subjects including Maths and Health and Wellbeing.

-All of our resources are curriculum-linked and cover a range of topics, subjects and skill.
-These are some of the topics covered throughout our LifeSavers programme.
+All of our resources are curriculum-linked and cover a range of topics, subjects and skills.
+These are some of the Numeracy Experiences and Outcomes covered throughout our LifeSavers programme:

 Explore money and maths with Milo!